LiamPham98/Auxios/README.md

   api.get('/posts'),
   api.get('/stats'),
 ]);
-// Only 1 refresh request is made, all requests are queued and retried
+// ✅ Only 1 refresh request is made
+// ✅ All requests are queued and retried after refresh
 ```

 ### Multi-Tab Synchronization